will-hanlen/website/pages/summaries/unified_minfulness.md

 experience which in turn helps us detach from them and lose our sense of self being a separate object.

-If that doesn't make sense, that's OK, the idea of losing the sense of self is really hard to explain.
+If that doesn't make sense, that's OK.
+The idea of losing the sense of self is really hard to explain.
 Just trust that I'm not crazy.